Boundary controllability for a one-dimensional heat equation with a singular inverse-square potential: Introduction and main results

-In all these articles, the authors analysed heat and wave equations involving a potential of the type $\mu/|x|^2$ on a bounded regular domain $\Omega\subset\RR^N$, $N\geq 3$, and proved null controllability choosing a control region inside the domain, away from the singularity point $x=0$.
-In particular, in \cite{cazacu2014controllability} it is considered the special case of a singularity located on the boundary of the domain $\Omega$.
-Finally, \cite{biccari2016null} treats the case of a singularity distributed all over the boundary of $\Omega$.
+Also for evolution equations with singular inverse-square potentials the controllability problem has already been addressed in the past.
+Among other works, we recall here \cite{biccari2016null,cazacu2012schrodinger,cazacu2014controllability,ervedoza2008control,vancostenoble2008null,vancostenoble2009hardy}.
+In all these articles, the authors analyzed heat and wave equations involving a potential of the type $\mu/|x|^2$ on a bounded regular domain $\Omega\subset\RR^N$, $N\geq 3$, and proved null controllability choosing a control region inside the domain, away from the singularity point $x=0$.
+In particular, in \cite{cazacu2014controllability}, it is considered the special case of a singularity located on the boundary of the domain $\Omega$, while \cite{biccari2016null} treats the case of a singularity distributed all over the boundary of $\Omega$.
+In addition, it is worth to mention also \cite{vancostenoble2011improved}, where the author treats a problem involving degenerate coefficients and singular potentials at the same time.

-Nevertheless, to the best of our knowledge, there are no results of boundary controllability, or of controllability acting from the singularity point.
+Finally, we have to mention that the boundary controllability for a one-dimensional heat equation with singular potential has recently been treated in \cite{martinez2017ccost}.
+Nevertheless, in that work the authors consider the case of a potential located on one extrema of the space domain (namely, $x=0$) and a control located at the other extrema ($x=1$).
+The main novelty of our work is that we consider controls located at the same point in which the singularity of the potential arises.
+To the best of our knowledge, there are no results of controllability acting from the singularity point.
 The analysis of problem \eqref{heat_hardy_nhb} that we are presenting is a first step in this direction, in which the two issues just mentioned appear together.
 Indeed, we are going to prove that, for all $\mu<1/4$, it is possible to control the equation from the boundary, and in particular from the extrema where the singularity of the potential arises.

 Our approach will rely on the well celebrated moment method, which is by now a very classical technique for treating controllability problems for certain types of one-dimensional evolution equations.
 Moreover, our discussion will have many points in common with \cite{cannarsa2015cost}, where the same arguments are applied for proving the null controllability of \eqref{1d_heat_deg} acting from the degeneracy point of the coefficient $a$.
 This is not surprising since, as we mentioned, these two classes of problems are strictly related through an explicit change of variables.